pedrotorreao/DSA/DataStructures/Linked List/README.md

 #### Singly Linked List - SLL

-Singly linked lists contain nodes which have a data field as well as 'next' field, which points to the next node in line of nodes.
-This means that it is only possible to navigate a singly linked list in one direction, from first node (head) to last node (tail).
+Singly linked lists contain nodes which have a data field as well as `next` field, which points to the next node in the list of nodes.
+This means that it is only possible to navigate a singly linked list in one direction, from first node (`head`) to last node (`tail`).
 The last node's reference holds a null pointer, which indicates the end of the list.
 To better understand, please see the image below.

 ![SLL](../../resources/img/singly-linked-list.png)

 #### Doubly Linked List - DLL

 Doubly linked lists contain, besides the reference to the next node, a second reference field pointing to the previous node in the sequence.
+Thus, doubly linked lists can be traversed in both directions.

 ![DLL](../../resources/img/doubly-linked-list.png)